-The Medicare Teen Dental Plan will close on 31 December 2013.
-Eligible teens will be able to access services until this date.
+The Medicare Teen Dental Plan closed on 31 December 2013.

 From 1 January 2014, the Medicare Teen Dental Plan will be replaced by the Child Dental Benefits Schedule.